 The Church Missionary Society (CMS) set up new bases at Kaitāia, Thames, Tauranga, Matamata and Te Awamutu.
 William Williams opened a mission at Tūranga (Gisborne), Octavius Hadfield went to Ōtaki and Richard Taylor was assigned to Whanganui.
 These missionaries extended the reach of the Anglican Church.
 By 1840 the CMS had about 30 missionaries working in different parts of New Zealand.

-There are various reasons for the missionaries’ rapid success in the 1830s.
+There were various reasons for the missionaries’ rapid success in the 1830s.
 The musket wars had decimated many tribes and displaced others, and afterwards Māori were eager to maintain the fragile peace.
 From about 1828, when Henry Williams intervened in tensions between Hokianga tribes, missionaries gained a reputation among Māori as valuable peacemakers.

 As new and often deadly diseases spread among Māori, many also felt that their own tohunga (religious experts) could no longer cope with the challenges that the missionaries’ European culture presented.
 Perhaps the most important factor was the eagerness of Māori to learn to read.
 To be literate was seen as possessing great power.
-The New Testament was first published in Māori in 1837 and 60,000 copies had sold by 1845.
+The New Testament was first published in Māori in 1837 and 60,000 copies had been distributed by 1845.

 Alfred Brown was the first missionary in Matamata.
 In 1836 tribal warfare forced the mission station to close.
 Brown’s Māori assistant, his daughter Tarore and others crossed the Kaimai Range towards Tauranga.
 However a group of warriors attacked them and Tarore was killed.
 Her father successfully urged his people to seek reconciliation rather than the traditional utu (revenge).
 Tarore died with a copy of St Luke’s gospel in a bag around her neck.
 Her killers retrieved the book and one is said to have learned to read from it.
 Another helped set up the CMS mission in Ōtaki in 1839.